Ascend/modelzoo/built-in/TensorFlow/Official/cv/detection/CTPN_for_TensorFlow/README.md

 ### 4. Test
 Three datases are used to evaluate the trained model.
 To test, just run test script `bash eval.sh ${DIR_TO_CHECKPOINTS}` (replace the ${DIR_TO_CHECKPOINTS}  with your own path to checkpoint file).

-After finished, test results can be seen on the screen:
+After finished, test results will be shown on the terminal:
   ```
    bash eval.sh ${DIR_TO_CHECKPOINTS}
    ...